The Program

 The structure and topical focus of the minor program engages students in both applied and scholarly work in emergency and disaster management.
 Coursework for the minor in disaster management focuses on the societal impacts and causes of natural and human-made hazards, including how these disasters can be mitigated, planned for, and adapted to.

 Below, you will find information on the course work for the minor program and how to apply.
-More detailed information about each course is available here.

 By the Numbers